MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-antivirus/deployment-vdi-microsoft-defender-antivirus.md

 2. Create a subfolder under *wdav_update* with a GUID name, such as `{00000000-0000-0000-0000-000000000000}`; for example `c:\wdav_update\{00000000-0000-0000-0000-000000000000}`.

+   > [!NOTE]
-  Note: In the script we set it so the last 12 digits of the GUID are the year, month, day, and time when the file was downloaded so that a new folder is created each time.
+   > In the script we set it so the last 12 digits of the GUID are the year, month, day, and time when the file was downloaded so that a new folder is created each time.
 You can change this so that the file is downloaded to the same folder each time.

 3. Download a security intelligence package from [https://www.microsoft.com/wdsi/definitions](https://www.microsoft.com/wdsi/definitions)  into the GUID folder.
 The file should be named `mpam-fe.exe`.

 4. Open a cmd prompt window and navigate to the GUID folder you created.
 Use the **/X** extraction command to extract the files, for example `mpam-fe.exe /X`.

+   > [!NOTE]
-   Note: The VMs will pick up the updated package whenever a new GUID folder is created with an extracted update package or whenever an existing folder is updated with a new extracted package.
+   > The VMs will pick up the updated package whenever a new GUID folder is created with an extracted update package or whenever an existing folder is updated with a new extracted package.

 ## Randomize scheduled scans

 Scheduled scans run in addition to [real-time protection and scanning](configure-real-time-protection-microsoft-defender-antivirus.md).

-The start time of the scan itself is still based on the scheduled scan policy – ScheduleDay, ScheduleTime, ScheduleQuickScanTime.
+The start time of the scan itself is still based on the scheduled scan policy — ScheduleDay, ScheduleTime, ScheduleQuickScanTime.
 Randomization will cause Microsoft Defender AV to start a scan on each machine within a 4 hour window from the time set for the scheduled scan.

 See [Schedule scans](scheduled-catch-up-scans-microsoft-defender-antivirus.md) for other configuration options available for scheduled scans.